-There is no grading system that describes the risk of surveillance when using various operating systems.
+There is no grading system that describes the risk of surveillance when using various operating systems or other mission-critical software such as virtualization or hypervisors.
 Perhaps there should be.

 A color-coded system

-Here is an easy and super fun color-coded scheme that I designed to warn users:
+Here is my quick attempt at an easy and fun color-coded scheme that might serve to warn users.

 A point system